Gvcaw/Gvcaw/README.md

 ```

-##Add a spotify and Activiy tracker
+---Add a spotify and Activiy tracker---